DDDASHXD/OpenPortsScanner/README.md

 | -s or --sleep   | Number  | Determine how long the program should wait before trying<br>a new port(in ms).
 If you're not getting any results,<br>please try to increase this. | 50            |
 | -o or --output  | String  | Set the output file for the working ports, if none is set<br>it just displays the working ports in the console                                    | null          |

+## Make OPS global

+If you want to use OPS anywhere on your system, you need to add it to your systems global path.
+Here's how to do it on Windows and Linux:

+### Windows
+_Coming soon!_

+### Linux
+1. `CD` to the download location
+2. use the command `$sudo mv ./ops-linux /usr/bin`

 ## Made with ❤️ by @dashistrash and @routerrage

 OpenPortsScanner (OPS) is made with love by [@dashistrash](https://github.com/dashistrash) and [@routerrage](https://github.com/routerrage).